pulumi/docs/pulumi-hugo/themes/default/content/blog/peace-of-mind-with-cloud-secret-providers/index.md

 ## Verify the encryption

 To verify that the secret is indeed only accessible to the KMS key we created earlier, we can remove access to the key temporarily and try to perform a Pulumi operation.
-First, let's use the secret in our stack:
+There are a few ways to remove your access, but first, let's use the secret in our stack:

 {{< chooser language "javascript,typescript,python,go,csharp" >}}